 Deferred action will provide those who qualify with many benefits.
 For one, you no longer will have to worry about deportation orders or proceedings.
 Once DAPA is approved, you can file to have DAPA renewed.
 Secondly, you will be given a valid social security number.
 In most states, this will afford you the ability to acquire a driver’s license.
 Additionally, DAPA may qualify you for in-state tuition rates and other benefits.
 If you are currently being detained or deported, if you qualify for DAPA, you may be able to avoid the consequences of the removal proceedings.
 Individuals who qualify for DAPA, can apply even if they are facing removal proceedings or deportation.

 Finally, unless you have a criminal record, filing for DAPA will not put you at risk of deportation.
 The information you provide will not be used against you.
 Of course, if you have been convicted of a crime, it is imperative that you seek the advice of a lawyer prior to applying for DAPA.
-If you believe you qualify for DAPA because you are the parent of a citizen or permanent resident, have lived in the U.S. since January 1, 2010, and do not have a criminal record, you need a DAPA lawyer (abogado de DAPA) in Union City, NJ and West New York, NJ who can help ensure that you file your application correctly and completely.
+If you believe you qualify for DAPA because you are the parent of a citizen or permanent resident, have lived in the U.S. since January 1, 2010, and do not have a criminal record, you need a DAPA lawyer (abogado de DAPA) in Newark and Jersey City who can help ensure that you file your application correctly and completely.
 The Law Office of Eric M. Mark offers individuals experienced and qualified immigration advice.
 If you meet DAPA requirements, we can help.
 Contact us today to learn about how you can protect your right to remain in the U.S.